Best holidays for teenagers with parents

 South America is an exciting destination for teens, a world of sights, sounds and new experiences.
 Top of the pile are Brazil and Peru.
-Book your ideal trip with Dehouche, an expert British operator based in Brazil.
+Book your ideal trip with Dehouche, an expert British-run operator based in Brazil.

-Vietnam is a fascinating country where ancient and recent history can be found at every turn.
+Vietnam is a country where ancient and recent history can be found at every turn.
 The cities of Saigon and Hanoi ripple with excitement plus there are beaches, temples and the tunnels at Cu Chi and the turtle and primate conservation centres at Cuc Phuong.

 Set sail on a tall ship sailing adventure around the Caribbean, Central America or the Mediterranean where you can help haul in the sails, snorkel in warm seas or simply lounge in a hammock on deck and practise shouting ahoy.
 This is a truly unforgettable teen holiday.

-Teenage diplomacy: Advice from a dad
+Teenage holiday diplomacy: Advice from a dad

 We’ve all been teenagers but until you’ve been a parent of a teenager on holiday you might not understand the tension that can be created by inflexible attitudes on both sides.
 Here are my tips: